 Whatever your reason for moving them, here are a few suggestions to make the transition easier:

-Firstly, ensure that the new bed you purchase has the Australian Safety Standards sticker on – for safe construction and safe for children.
-You don’t need to buy a flash ‘car’ model bed, a basic one is just fine, with a good mattress.
+Firstly, ensure that the new bed you purchase meets the Safety Standards for your country – for safe construction and safe for children.
+You don’t need to buy a flash bed (like a car, or canopy), a basic one is just fine, with a good mattress.
 You may like to look around for bedding options like doona covers etc, to get an idea of what’s available to match your budget.
-When you’ve introduced the idea to your toddler (Explained below) then you might like to take the toddler shopping and ask which set (from the ones in your price range) that s/he might like for their new ‘big boy/ girl bed’.

 Once the bed is purchased, put it up in the same room as the cot, if possible, so that both are available in this transition phase.
 The toddler might even like to ‘help’ you assemble the bed, which might be unwrapping it, or assisting in the screwing together of pieces.